 Just one unexpected crisis can result in expenses that greatly outweigh the business’s financial reserves.
-But with business insurance, something that would spell the demise of one business could end up doing very little (if any) harm to another.
-And not all types of business insurance deals with completely random or rare events.
-Some types pertain to increasingly common misfortunes, like product flaws or disputes with business partners.
+But with business insurance, something that would spell the demise of one company could end up doing very little (if any) harm to another.
+And not all types of business insurance deal with completely random or rare events.
+Some types pertain to increasingly everyday misfortunes, like product flaws or disputes with business partners.

 - Why Do You Need Small Business Insurance?

 - What are the Most Common Types of Small Business Insurance?